Skip to main content

 • The wording only appears in the full text.
 Titles and abstracts are the searchable fields; a topic that is not visible there does not match.

-• A quoted term is not in the title or abstract.
-Quoted terms are hard requirements.
-Without the quotes, the paper can still match semantically.
+• A quoted or required term is not in the title or abstract.
+Quoted phrases and AND parts are hard requirements.
+Without them, the publication can still match semantically.

 • A filter excludes it.
 A year range or peer-review filter removes everything outside it.